2300431w/Kilonova/Diary.md

 ## 10:35
 I need to look into primary component analysis and build new data from it.
 I'm not sure what the best way to do this is so I have contacted Jordan to see how he suggests it is used with flow models.
 While I wait I will try to find a way to introduce learning rate scheduling and see if that improves the model.

+## 15:34
+With all the data in a single file the model had loss in the regions of e16 and upwards.
+When I turn on BatchNorm = True however the loss dropped significantly. learning rate scheduling also seems to be very effective.
+Currently I am reducing the rate with gamma = 0.1 every 20%*epochs